tarantool/doc/doc/reference/configuration/cfg_authentication.rst

     Since :doc:`2.11.0 </release/2.11.0>`.

-    Specifies the number of unique new user passwords before an old password can be reused.
+    Specify the number of unique new user passwords before an old password can be reused.

     In the example below, a new password should differ from the last three passwords.